 According to YSE, the contractor must provide security for the construction phase equal to 10% of the construction price (exclusive of VAT), and security for the guarantee period equal to 2% of the construction price (exclusive of VAT).
 A case-by-case assessment is usually done to determine if additional performance bonds and/or parent company guarantees are required.

 According to YSE, ownership transfers from the contractor to the client upon payment of the respective instalment of the contract price.
-Therefore, it is recommended that the payment schedule is tied to the progress of the works.
+Therefore, it is recommended that the payment schedule is tied to the progress of the work being carried out.

 In Finland it is not typical that the property under construction is encumbered, for example with mortgages, in favour of the contractor.